lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-1.md

 - Use Amazon FSx For Windows File Server and Amazon S3 for hot and cold storage respectively.
 ```

-> EBS is not suitable for archiving datasets -> S3 is better option
+> [!NOTE] EBS is not suitable for archiving datasets -> S3 is better option

 ### 9